Soracom LTE-M Button Setup Guide

 The Soracom LTE-M Button is an easy-to-use, battery-powered IoT button device with built-in cellular connectivity provided by Soracom that allows button click events to be sent wirelessly to the cloud from anywhere LTE-M coverage is available.
 With a cellular modem, antenna, and all other components integrated inside a sturdy IP54 case, you can begin exploring various IoT concepts and even build simple but powerful applications without the need to design, test, or build complicated hardware.

 While the button itself provides a straightforward physical interface, the real power comes from its direct integration to the Soracom platform.
-By combining the LTE-M Button with Soracom Beam, Soracom Funk, Soracom Funnel, or Soracom Harvest Data, you can easily send button click events to your own server or to various web applications using webhooks, integrate directly with popular cloud functions or cloud services, or even store and view click events directly inside Soracom.
+By combining the LTE-M Button with Soracom Beam, Soracom Funk, Soracom Funnel, or Soracom Harvest Data, you can easily send button-click events to your server or to various web applications using webhooks, integrate directly with popular cloud functions or cloud services, or even store and view click events directly inside Soracom.

 This guide will help you set up your Soracom LTE-M Button, test its cellular connection, and build some example applications that utilize Soraocm Harvest, Beam, and Funk to perform basic actions when the button is clicked.